 2. Appropriately contextualise own art making within contemporary perspectives.

-3. Critically assess and interpret artworks and the art making process.
+3. Critically assess and interpret artworks and the art-making process.

 4. Communicate effectively as professional artists.